Real-time Monitoring in a Public-Goods Game

-Keywords: public goods game, continuous time, commitment, cheap talk
+Keywords: public goods, continuous time, incremental commitment, cheap talk

 JEL Classification: C72, C92, D82